Table of contents

 Code on Demand

-Code on Demand: There is greater client functionality with REST APIs because they download and execute code in applets or scripts.
+There is greater client functionality with REST APIs because they download and execute code in applets or scripts.
 A server will frequently return a static representation of resources, such as XML or JSON.
 When necessary, servers can also communicate executable codes to the client.

-What is the Difference between REST APIs and SOAPs?
+Difference between REST APIs and SOAPs?

 SOAP and REST APIs are not comparable in any way.
 However, there are a few items to consider below that will help you pick between these two web services.
 Here are several examples:

-SOAP is limited to XML for transmitting information in its message format, whereas REST is not.
-It is up to the implementer to decide which Media-Type to use, such as XML, JSON, or plain-text.
+• SOAP is limited to XML for transmitting information in its message format, whereas REST is not.
+It is up to the implementer to decide which media type to use, such as XML, JSON, or plain text.
 Furthermore, REST can use the SOAP protocol, but SOAP cannot make use of REST.

-SOAP provides several advantages over REST, one of which is that SOAP transactions are ACID compliant.
-Some applications demand transactional capability, which SOAP provides, but REST does not.
+• SOAP provides several advantages over REST, one of which is that SOAP transactions are ACID-compliant.
+Some applications demand transactional capability, which SOAP provides but REST does not.

-Frequently Asked Question
+Frequently Asked Questions

 What does REST stand for?